jakeroscoe/ios-test-52243/README.md

 Submission and next steps:

-1. Deposit code to the https://github.com/jakeroscoe/ios-test-52243 repository.
+1. Create a PR to the https://github.com/jakeroscoe/ios-test-52243 repository.
 2. Notify interviewer once complete.
 3. Prepare to present and discuss the project in detail.